joshfrench/om-wiki-fork/Om-Next-Overview.md

 # **WARNING: THIS DOCUMENT HAS NOT BEEN REVIEWED/APPROVED BY DAVID.
 IT MAY CONTAIN INCORRECT OR MISLEADING INFORMATION**

+Also, refresh your browser often.
+I'm pushing very frequent commits to this file at the moment.

 ## Introduction

 It is a good idea to start with [[Quick Start (om.next)]].